Thursday, June 30, 2005

 - Ones which have a primary theme of complaining/sharing grievances about an individual case (whether from a patient, clinician, or family perspective) - we may be sympathetic but this blog is not the forum for airing such concerns.

-- Generic, unsupported, blanket accusations/complaints leveled at anything.
+- Generic, unsupported, blanket accusations/complaints/conspiracy theories leveled at anything.
 E.g. "People are getting killed in hospices," "Oncologists are always lying to their patients," etc. If you wish to share such sentiments, we ask that you present such complaints in an organized, well-grounded fashion, provide references, and limit yourself to things you would be comfortable saying in a public forum (not anonymously).
-Would you stand up in a plenary at AAHPM or another conference and make such a comment?
-If so, fire away!

 by Drew Rosielle MD ·